mstksg/inCode/copy/entries/five-point-haskell-1.md

 ![Monkey User --- Focus](/img/entries/five-point-haskell/79-focus.png "Monkey User --- Focus"){style="width:50%;height:auto;"}

-The 10x developer is one who can carry the state and inter-connectedness of an entire system in their brain, and the bigger the state they can carry, the more 10x they are.
+The 10x developer is one who can carry the state and interconnectedness of an entire system in their brain, and the bigger the state they can carry, the more 10x they are.